Subscribe to our newsletter for FREE pet updates

 “I think part of what caused the recent backlash,” she explains, “is that all the promise of coconut oil makes it seem too good to be true.”

-I agree with this.
-I think here in the U.S., it's considered kind of a new age, fad supplement.
+Here in the U.S., coconut oil is considered kind of a new age, fad supplement.
 But other civilizations have used coconuts and coconut oil throughout history.
 What appears to be a trendy fad in the U.S. is actually an ancient, healthy food that other cultures have relied on for themselves and their animals for thousands of years.

 Many thanks to Carmina and Charisa for sharing their wisdom and expertise on all things coconut oil!
 You can visit their website, CocoTherapy, to learn much more about them.